AliMufeed/EDA_MTA_Turnstile_Data/MTA_Turnstile_Data_for_turnsile_Maintenance_MVP.md

-# MVP for project 1
+### MVP for project 1
+# MTA Turnstile Data for turnsile Maintenance
 Prediction of the lowest crouded dates in October 2019 to do maintinace.

 The goal of this project is to find the best days to do maintenance on the turnstiles in October 2019 at the 6 most crowded station, by analyzing the data of the previous 3 years (Oct 2016, Oct 2017, Oct 2018) and finding the days that have the lowest number of people entering the each station.